New Routemaster: Operation

-Current Routes
+Current routes

 New Routemasters currently run on the following routes:

-Former Routes
+Former routes

 New Routemasters previously operated on the following routes.

 In November 2018, route 10 was withdrawn and its New Routemaster buses were transferred to route 27.
 In March 2019, route 88 was restructured and its New Routemaster buses were transferred to route 87.
 On 11 October 2019, route 48 was withdrawn.
-Route 91's New Routemaster buses were trasferred to Routes 17 and 332.
+Route 91's New Routemaster buses were transferred to Routes 17 and 332.

-Daily Operation
+Daily operation

 When in one-person operation, the driver operates all three doors.
 When in two-person operation, a conductor stood on the rear platform and that door stayed open even while the bus was moving.
 At stops, the conductor pressed a button to inform the driver that the platform was clear; the driver operated the other two doors as was done for one-person operation.

 Only routes 9, 10, 11, 24, 38 and 390 initially operated with an open rear platform and a conductor on board.
 The other routes did not operate with conductors from the start, and the rear platform remained closed while the bus was moving.
 In 2014, the TfL board was told that new routes would have no conductors and would operate with the rear door closed while moving.

 The annual cost of employing conductors from 06:00 to 19:00 on weekdays was about £62,000 per bus per year.
 In July 2016, it was announced by TFL that the conductor would be phased out on all six previously crewed routes in September 2016.

-In August 2019, the middle and rear doors on New Routemasters on routes 8/N8 became exit only with passengers now only able to board through the front door like on conventional double decker buses.
-In 2020 it was announced that conversion so passengers only enter by the front door would be made permanent on the entire fleet, to reduce fare evasion which had been double that on other buses.
+In August 2019, the middle and rear doors on New Routemasters on routes 8/N8 became exit-only with passengers now only able to board through the front door like on conventional double-decker buses.
+In 2020, it was announced that conversion so passengers only enter by the front door would be made permanent on the entire fleet, to reduce fare evasion which had been double that on other buses.

-To address issues caused by air-conditioning failures, in September 2015 it was announced a programme would commence to retrofit opening windows.
+To address issues caused by air-conditioning failures, in September 2015, it was announced a programme would commence to retrofit opening windows.

 Mid-life developments

-Entering the early 2020s, as the oldest New Routemasters began to approach ten years old and London bus operators began to commit more heavily to purchasing only electric buses, there were considerations regarding what should be done with the New Routemaster fleet moving forward.
+Entering the early 2020s, as the oldest New Routemasters began to approach ten years old and London bus operators began to commit more heavily to purchasing only electric buses, there were considerations regarding what should be done with the New Routemaster fleet.
 A number of older New Routemasters underwent an internal refresh during this time, being fitted with new seats and refreshed seat moquette.
+Besides, the traditional side mirrors of some New Routemasters were replaced by digital side-view cameras.